AlmostGreenz/VisualsAplenty.js/README.md

 // create the PieChart instance, resulting in the PieChart to be drawn within the parent element specified const pieChartExample = new PieChart("Bird Watching Data 2021", birdWatchData, "Count", "Name", pieChartDiv);
 ```
+There's a range of customization features provided by VisualsAplenty.
+Feel free to explore the documentation for what is best suited to your needs.

 Now, go out and create!